MGH Mütterzentrum Fürth gem.e.V.

 2. December 2024

 The name "Mothers' Center" unfortunately does not do justice to this professionally incompetent department of supervised visits.
-In my opinion, "Patriarchy and Domestic Violence Supporting Center" would be the right name here.
+"Patriarchy and Domestic Violence Supporting Center" would be the right name for it, in my opinion.
 Ms. Ellert lacked professionalism and knowledge in this area.
 One consistently felt that she showed no interest or necessary empathy for the situation and was overwhelmed in her new job.
-Additionally, her organization of the meetings was either too short notice or not communicated at all, which she denied.
-This was extremely unprofessional and misleading.
+Additionally, her organization of the meetings was either too short notice or not communicated at all, which she also denied.
+That was extremely unprofessional and misleading.
 However, Ms. E.'s breach of confidentiality was the reason for this review.
-I do not recommend any parent to have supervised visits in this place.
+I do not recommend any parent to have supervised visits in this house.

 SS